 Library Proxy Service

-- When a database or electronic resource link is selected from one of the Libraries' resource pages, users are taken to a library Web page that verifies their eligibility to use licensed resources.
+When a database or electronic resource link is selected from one of the Libraries' resource pages, users are taken to a Libraries login page that verifies their eligibility to use licensed resources.
 To authenticate through the proxy service, use the "Login with your DuckID" button, after clicking on a link for a library resource.
 When prompted, enter your DuckID (the first part of your UO email address before the @ sign) and DuckID password.
 You should be passed to the resource after authentication.